aNap73/Sweeper/README.md

 ## Site Updates 06.28.2018 Ant Sweeper promoted to X Sweeper...

-I am using Ant Sweeper as the place holder site for [http://OldSchoolsFreeGames.com](http://oldschoolsfreegames.com) at the moment.
-It's just a horrific redirect atm, but working on it...
+I am using Ant Sweeper as the place holder site for [http://OldSchoolsFreeGames.com](http://oldschoolsfreegames.com) at the moment it just a redirect, but is a work in progress.

 So in a way it's been promoted!

-I will upgrade the http to https when necessary, which is not now... as this game may not even be on the prod site.

-Since it is a game, and it is free... it works for now :D, it also "WORKS FOR NOW" I've set the edge modulus correctly while there may be folks checking it out.
-I feel like I sold out a little but, for free... great...
-I may change settings at will thou so who knows... ;)
+Since it is a game, and it is free... it works for now :D.

 Wouldn't want to dissapoint ... ummnn friends and family :D and instructors etc...

 ## How to Play